cam4994/Demolition-Nutrition-Frontend/README.md

   $ rails s

 For the Frontend:
+1. Open an account and get your API key and ID at [Nutritionix](https://www.nutritionix.com/business/api)
+1. Open an account and get your API key at [Geocoding API](https://developers.google.com/maps/documentation/geocoding/get-api-key)
 1. Clone the GitHub repository locally to your computer
 1. In the command line, navigate to the root directory of the repository, and enter the following:
   $ npm install
+1. Enter the following:
+  $ touch .env
+1. Navigate to the .env folder, and paste your Nutritionix API key and ID as well as your Geocoding API key.
-1. Next, enter the following:
+1. Next, save and then enter the following:
   $ npm start